aiven/devportal/docs/products/redis/index.rst

 Integrates with your existing tools
 ------------------------------------

-Redid integrates with all of Aiven services, with the following being the most frequent examples:
+Redis integrates with all of Aiven services.

-- (TBD)

 Check out all the features on our `Aiven for Redis features list <https://aiven.io/redis#full-feature-list>`_.

+..
+Add specific examples of integrations with Aiven tools.